Auto Insurance for Sports Cars

 Secured with SHA-256 Encryption

 Does having a sports car increase insurance?
 You’re not surprised the answer is “yes.”
-Intuitively, you knew that owning a sports car will increase the cost of your auto insurance.
+Insurance rates for sports cars are going to be elevated due to the high-performing capabilities of the model you choose to drive.
+Intuitively, you knew that owning a sports car would increase the cost of your auto insurance.
 But do you know why?
 It all comes down to risk to the insurance carrier.

 There are standard risk factors auto insurance companies use to determine car insurance rates.
 The type of vehicle you own and drive is just one of several risk factors that providers look at when calculating insurance premiums.
 In addition to vehicle type, factors like your age, education, gender, location, marital status, credit history, prior coverage, claim history, and driving record go into determining auto insurance rates.